Dolly Parton Pulls On Julianne Hough’s ‘Heartstrings’ While Her Jolene Character Counts The Money She Earned

 “Every single episode made me weep.
 After the 6th episode, I gave up n stopped.
 My heart needs a little break of crying,” quipped a second follower, who added six crying-laughing emoji to the comment.

 “You are gorgeous and incredibly talented!
-This episode made me cry and love you as an actress/singer even more!” stated a third admirer in a comment directed to Jules and who added a red heart and Italian flag emoji.
+This episode made me cry and love you as an actress/singer even more!” stated a third admirer in a comment directed to Jules, adding a red heart and Italian flag emoji.

 “I just watched your episode, it was so good!
 I didn’t know you could play guitar,” remarked a fourth fan, who talked about one of Julianne’s many skills.